Skip to main content

 For special occasions, the combination of the cocktail program, the Mediterranean-meets-Asia menu, the cool room makes Okio a better date-night pick than most restaurants at this price in central Athens.
 It is not the right venue if you want white-tablecloth formality, but for a dinner with real food ambition at a price that does not require a spending conversation beforehand, it performs well.

 If you are exploring the wider Greek dining scene, Aktaion in Firostefani, Almiriki in Mykonos, and Koukoumavlos in Fira are worth adding to your shortlist.
 For Mediterranean cooking in a different context, Il Buco in Sorrento and La Brezza in Ascona offer useful points of comparison.
 Closer to Athens, Aneton, Dolli's, GB Roof Garden, and Cerdo Negro 1985 round out a strong central Athens shortlist.
-Delta (Creative) is worth considering if you want to push into more experimental territory.
+Delta (Creative) works if you want to push into more experimental territory.
 For island dining, Avaton Luxury Beach Resort in Halkidiki, Etrusco in Kato Korakiana, and Myconian Ambassador in Platis Gialos are solid options.
 See also our Athens wineries guide if you want to build a wine-focused itinerary around your visit.

 Quick reference: